cpjobling/eg-247-textbook/_build/dft/2/fft.md

 As you can see, the efficiency of the FFT actual gets better as the number of samples go up!

 However, there are other costs, such as the data storage needed for intermediate steps, that need to be taken into account as well.
-For example, a 8 bit FFT requires only a 3 stage decomposition, with each stage needing storage for 8 complex numbers.
+For example, an 8-point FFT requires only a 3 stage decomposition, with each stage needing storage for 8 complex numbers.
 That is 24 in all.
 Whereas a 2048 sequence will require 11 stages, storing 2048 values each.
 That is a total of 22,528 complex values<sup>6</sup>.

 ## FFT in MATLAB

 The FFT algorithm is implemented, in MATLAB, as the function `fft`.
 We will conclude by working through Exercises 6 and 7 from section 10.8 of Karris.

-### Example 2
+### Example 3

 Plot the Fourier transform of the rectangular pulse shown below, using the MATLAB `fft` func-tion.
 Then, use the `ifft` function to verify that the inverse transformation produces the rectangular pulse.

 ![Example 1](pictures/fft_example1.png)

-#### FFT for Example 2
+#### FFT for Example 3

 The rectangular pulse can be produced like so